Top 10 US Employers by H-1B Filings

 Aggregate context

-Across the full employers population, the aggregate query returns the following summary statistics.
-These anchors situate the top-10 ranking against the underlying population: how many records exist in total, what the sum of the ranking column is across all qualifying rows, and what the mean per-record value looks like.
-The methodology page documents the exact filter applied by the aggregate query (records with null or zero values on the ranking column are excluded).
-The aggregate row is computed by the same database engine that renders the ranking above, against the same snapshot.
+Across the full population behind this ranking, here are the summary statistics: how many records exist in total, the sum of the ranking metric across all qualifying records, and the mean per-record value.
+The methodology page documents the exact filter applied (records with null or zero values on the ranking metric are excluded).
+This aggregate row is computed from the same dataset that powers the ranking above.

 Source provenance

 The records in this ranking originate from U.S. Department of Labor, specifically the DOL H-1B Disclosure Data.
-PlainEmployers ingests the source vintage published by the agency, transforms it into a normalized SQLite schema, and serves it from a read-only snapshot.
-Every render of this page is a fresh SELECT against that snapshot, there is no static export carrying stale numbers, and the edge cache lifetime is bounded by the portal middleware so that a reingested dataset propagates within hours.
-The methodology page documents the source URL, the vintage date, and the transformation steps applied during ETL.
+PlainEmployers ingests the source vintage published by the agency and keeps this page current, there is no static export carrying stale numbers, and a newly published dataset is reflected here within hours.
+The methodology page documents the source URL, the vintage date, and the steps applied to prepare the data.

 Why this ranking matters